In Champaign, heat pumps can be a popular option for heating and cooling your home.

 Not sure if you have a heat pump or an air conditioner?
 All you need to do is track down the model number on the outdoor unit and check it online.
 If it turns out you have a heat pump, or you’re considering installing one, find out how this HVAC equipment keeps homes comfy.

 How Heat Pumps Run

 Heat pumps use a refrigeration system much like an air conditioner.
 Most can work akin to a ductless mini-split, as they can heat and cool.
 Heat pumps depend on an indoor evaporator coil and an outdoor condensing coil.
-Refrigerant is sent through these coils to transfer heat.
-The outdoor unit also uses a compressor and is surrounded by metal fins that act as a heat sink to help transfer heat efficiently.
+Refrigerant is moved through these coils to transfer heat.
+The outdoor unit also has a compressor and is surrounded by metal fins that act as a heat sink to help transfer heat efficiently.

 Schedule Heat Pump Installation or Service Right Away